mihransimonian/udemy-docker-masterycourse-assignment-github-actions/.github/workflow-copied/README.md

-all files are copied from https://github.com/BretFisher/docker-ci-automation/blob/main/.github/workflows, placed in `workflows` folder and altered to my liking as part of the assignment.
+all files are copied from https://github.com/BretFisher/docker-ci-automation/blob/main/.github/workflows, placed in `workflows` folder and altered for this repository as part of the assignment.